chapeullah/EventGift/README.md

 - An invite code is generated and can be shared with guests.
 - **Guests** can join the event using the invite code and choose one available gift.
 - Each gift can be selected by only one guest.
-- Guests can see which gifts are already taken, but not by whom.
+- Guests can see which gifts are already taken and who reserved them.
-- The organizer can track which gifts were chosen, but cannot see the names of the guests who selected them.
+- The organizer can track which gifts were chosen, but cannot see which guest took which gift.

-This approach removes the randomness of gift-giving and ensures that the person being celebrated receives exactly what they want, whether it’s for a birthday, holiday, or any other occasion.
+This approach removes the randomness of gift-giving and ensures that the person being celebrated receives exactly what they want, while preserving the element of surprise.

 ## Features
 - Event creation with custom gift lists